saucelabs/sauce-docs/docs/error-reporting/platform-integrations/minidump/crashpad.md

 ## Initial Integration

-If you are a Windows and Visual Studio user, please review the [Backtrace Visual Studio Extension Guide](https://support.backtrace.io/hc/en-us/articles/360040515951) to simplify the integration of Crashpad into your new application.
+If you are a Windows and Visual Studio user, review the [Backtrace Visual Studio Extension Guide](https://support.backtrace.io/hc/en-us/articles/360040515951) to simplify the integration of Crashpad into your new application.
 If you are a Windows and Visual Studio user with an existing application, you can use manual instructions in the Visual Studio section of that guide for a step-by-step guide to integrating with Visual Studio.

 Advanced instructions are available at [the Crashpad home page](https://chromium.googlesource.com/crashpad/crashpad/+/HEAD/doc/developing.md) if you can't find what you're looking for or prefer to build Crashpad from the source.
 Backtrace's fork of Crashpad is available [on Github](https://github.com/backtrace-labs/crashpad/tree/backtrace), which contains easy [CMake](https://cmake.org/) build instructions and also hosts [daily binary builds for Android, Linux, Windows, Mac and more](https://github.com/backtrace-labs/crashpad/actions).
-If you would like additional assistance, please don't hesitate to contact support@backtrace.io.
+If you would like additional assistance, don't hesitate to contact support@saucelabs.com.

 ### Update Your Application